forceedge01/behat-fail-aid/README.md

 ### Wait on failure:

-the '--wait-on-failure=<seconds>' option can be used to investigate/inspect failures in the browser.
+the `--wait-on-failure={seconds}` option can be used to investigate/inspect failures in the browser.

+### Feedback on failure:

+the `--feedback-on-failure` flag can be used to print failures as soon as they occur.
+This is useful when using the progress formatter for example in long running test packs such as CI.

 Config/Usage:
 ------